GroundAura/Auras-Inventory-Tweaks/docs/description-md/description_detailed.md

 ## \[font=Verdana\]**Requirements**\[/font\]

+Make sure to keep these mods updated as new features and fixes that are introduced may be quickly utilized by AIT (sometimes even without AIT itself needing an update).
+Check AIT's changelog and file summary for specific version requirements.

 - [B.O.O.B.I.E.S.
-(Immersive Icons)](https://www.nexusmods.com/skyrimspecialedition/mods/89241) - When installing, pick the "Only Files for AIT" option in the FOMOD.
+(Immersive Icons)](https://www.nexusmods.com/skyrimspecialedition/mods/89241) - When installing, pick the "`Only Files for AIT`" option in the FOMOD.

 - [Inventory Interface Information Injector (I4)](https://www.nexusmods.com/skyrimspecialedition/mods/85702) - If you are running Skyrim SE v1.5.97, you will also need [I4 for 1.5](https://www.nexusmods.com/skyrimspecialedition/mods/87002).